 7. Storing and shipping your t-shirts

-If you are starting a tshirt business and want to sell your shirts directly to the consumer, it’s probably a good idea to set up your own website and print some postcards so you can promote your t-shirt business.
+If you are starting a t-shirt business and want to sell your shirts directly to the consumer, it’s probably a good idea to set up your own website.
 Allow people to purchase items directly from your website and make sure you have good photography that reflects the quality of your t-shirts.
 You might also want to consider selling your shirts at local events such as flea markets or street fairs or fundraising events.

 9. Selling your t-shirts wholesale